 - Poor levels of customer service

-Our expert advisors can assist you in overcoming your working capital challenges by:
+Our expert advisers can assist you in overcoming your working capital challenges by:

-- Performing a review to identify “easy wins” in generating cash, and longer-term working capital improvement opportunities
+- Performing a review to identify “easy wins” in generating cash as well as opportunities for longer-term working capital improvement

 - Review and comment on the optimisation of the entire working capital cycle